- Advisor(s): Mahoney

 Dissertation: “Social Roots of Perpetual Civil Wars: War Cultures and Civil Conflict in Mexico and Colombia”

-I study the causes of the most persistent and hard-to-solve civil wars across the world.
-My dissertation project looks both across and inside civil wars to investigate why some civil wars perpetuate, and to expose the factors that lead to their self-reproduction.
-Using evidence from historical archives and a combination of text and network analysis, I examine why, in the aftermath of bi-partisan conflict, relatively better peace-building efforts in Colombia led to the perpetuation of the conflict, while Mexico sustained peace for the remainder of the twentieth century.
+Laura is a PhD candidate in the Department of Sociology and a Graduate Student Fellow at the Buffet Institute for International Affairs.
+She studies the causes of the most persistent and hard-to-solve civil wars across the world.
+Her dissertation project looks both across and inside civil wars to investigate why some civil wars perpetuate, and to expose the factors that lead to their self-reproduction.

 Previous empirical projects also include a study of the 2016 peace plebiscite in Colombia to understand how the interplay of objective and subjective victimization shapes preferences for conflict resolution.

 Mahoney, James & Laura Acosta.
 (2021).
 “A Regularity Theory of Causality for the Social Sciences”, Quality & Quantity.
 (Online First).
 DOI:10.1007/s11135-021-01190-y